avvvet/blog_api/README.txt

 (user_id for 7775)

 on sucess 201 replied
-for invalid auth 401 unauthorized will be replied
+for invalid auth 401 unauthorized status code will be replied

 # to get all root comments
 #GET : http://127.0.0.1:4000/api/v1/posts
 you will get all root comments (comment given for the post)